 Through the CAD/CAM system, dental restorations that traditionally involve several dental visits, waiting periods, and uncomfortable dental impressions can now be done in a single visit.

 CAD/CAM, which stands for computer-aided design and computer-aided manufacturing, has been incorporated in dentistry through CAD/CAM Dentistry.
-The CAD/CAM dental technology is capable of many dental procedures – from digital impressions and design to the production of full restorations, surgical guides, fixed partial and complete dentures, implant abutments, and orthodontic appliances.
+The CAD/CAM dental technology is capable of many dental procedures.
+This includes digital impressions and design to the production of full restorations, surgical guides, fixed partial & complete dentures, implant abutments, and orthodontic appliances.

 You may be asking, so what?
 But, this dental technology is not only impressive for its abundant capabilities.
-CAD/CAM dental technology allows same-day crowns, bridges, dentures, implants, veneers, among others as it prepares the tooth and fabricates the restoration right in the dental office.
+CAD/CAM dental technology allows same-day crowns, bridges, dentures, implants, veneers, among others.
+This is because it allows the restoration to be done right in the dental office that very same day.

-CAD/CAM systems often consist of three parts: the computer system, milling unit, and software.
+CAD/CAM often consists of three parts: the computer system, milling unit, and software.

-The computer system comprises the hardware used for viewing and designing the restoration which includes the monitor.
-The milling unit points to the machine that shapes the restoration.
+The computer system features the hardware used for viewing and designing the restoration.
+The milling unit points the machine to shape the restoration.
 The software consists of data or instructions which the computer system processes to create the restoration.

 With the use of a computer program, the crown, in-lay, etc. are designed.
 The information is then sent to the milling machine for fabrication.
 Once this stage is completed, the finished restoration is all set for cementation or bonding in place.